MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: devtools
-keywords: microsoft edge, web development, f12 tools, devtools
+keywords: microsoft edge, web development, f12 tools, devtools, microsoft edge developer tools
 ---
 # Microsoft Edge Developer Tools overview

-When you install Microsoft Edge (Chromium), you get a browser.
+When you install Microsoft Edge, you get a browser.
 Also, you get a powerful way to inspect, debug, and even create web projects.
-The Developer Tools shipped with the browser are based on the tools in the Chromium open-source project, so you may already be familiar with the tools.
+The Developer Tools shipped with the browser are based on open-source project tools, so you may already be familiar with them.
 To keep descriptions shorter in this article, the `Microsoft Edge Developer Tools` are now referred to as `DevTools`.

 Use DevTools to review and learn more about the following development tasks.